Screen Time (ages 10-13 at KS2/3)

 CONCEPT

-NEW FOR 24 / 25 – Ofcom have funded Loudmouth to support the development of this brand new programme on media literacy for children, young people and parents.
+Commissioned by Ofcom to support media literacy for children, young people and parents.

 This programme uses interactive drama to help children and young people to use critical thinking when online and encourage discussion and skill sharing with their parents.